cknmca/RoleHierarchy/README.md

 IDE: Eclipse IDE

-Step 1: download the pachage in local step 2: import the package into eclipse workspace
+Step 1: download the package in local step 2: import the package into eclipse workspace
 Step 3: Go to  the RoleManagementMenu.java
 Step 4: run with java application(right click inside and choose the menu option via eclipse ide)